 Should my child swim during winter?
-That is the question many parents face as the colder months approach, when fevers and runny noses reign.
+Is it safe during the pandemic?
+These are questions many parents face during the colder months.
 Sipping hot chocolate by a warm fire may be the first winter activity that comes to mind, but swimming in Asphalt Green’s indoor pool is just as viable of an option.

-You may have heard that swimming during the winter is unhealthy, but that's a myth.
+According to the Centers for Disease Control and Prevention (CDC), there is no evidence that the virus that causes COVID-19 is spread from pools.
+Asphalt Green has had zero reported or confirmed cases traced back to Swim School.
+You also may have heard that swimming during the winter is unhealthy, but that's a myth.
 Swimming is a year-round sport.
 Here's why your child should make a splash:

 Swim lessons can actually improve your child’s ability to fight infection.